Q: Is scuba diving dangerous?

 And there is no upper limit!

-We offer training to students under the age of 18 only if they are doing their training alongside a parent or guardian.
+We only offer in-club training to students under the age of 18 if they are doing their training alongside a parent or guardian.
 This is for a number of reasons, not least easing the burden for our volunteer instructors when it comes to safeguarding your child.
 Learning to dive together not only allows you both to experience the magic of the underwater world together as a shared experience, but you also have a ready made buddy on demand!!
 Bonus!!

-Q: What does it cost to join?
+Q: What does it cost to learn to dive?

 Q: Do I need to be a good swimmer?